SAP-samples/codejam-cap-llm/exercises/02-deploy-llm-ailaunchpad/README.md

 ![Create deployment 5/5](assets/deployments_5.png)

 ## Deploy a proxy for an embedding model on SAP AI Core
 👉 To implement a retrieval augmented generation (RAG) use case we also need to deploy an embedding model.
-The embeddings for our text chunks will then be stored in a vector database (e.g. HANA Vector Store).
+The embeddings for our text chunks will then be stored in a vector database (e.g. [SAP HANA Cloud Vector Engine](https://help.sap.com/docs/hana-cloud-database/sap-hana-cloud-sap-hana-database-vector-engine-guide/sap-hana-cloud-sap-hana-database-vector-engine-guide)).
 To deploy the embedding model repeat the steps above using the model name `text-embedding-ada-002` instead of `gpt-35-turbo`:
 ```
 text-embedding-ada-002
 ```